 These pages provide information on Treatment, Options and Maintenance (TOM) for males diagnosed with KS.
 The information presented in these pages relating to testosterone replacement include extracts taken from part of the KSA Member's Binder written by Pierre-Marc Bouloux MD, FRCP, Professor of Neuroendocrinology at the Royal Free Hospital, University College, London.

-For those diagnosed with KS who believe they are female there is sparse information available - something the KSA is working on to rectify.
+For those diagnosed with KS who believe they are female or of both male and female genders there is sparse information available - something the KSA is working on to rectify.
 However, for the time being the KSA highly recommend checking out: www.gendertrust.org.uk/faq/hormones-mtf/, which provides some very useful information.
+Another newly created website (2013) is the XXY Brain Trust which is geared to understanding intersex.

 The KSA gratefully acknowledges the award of a grant from the British Society of Endocrinology which enabled the creation of the Consult TOM pages.